Hidden-charm Hexaquarks from Lattice QCD

-{\it Results and discussions:}~The focus of this work is the {hexaquark} states with $I=1,J^{PC}=0^{-+},0^{++},1^{--},1^{++}$.
-To extract the masses of the hexaquark states, we adopt the two-state parametrization for the two-point correlation functions:
+{\it Numerical Results for Hexaquarks:}~The focus of this work is the states with $I=1,J^{PC}=0^{-+},0^{++},1^{--},1^{++}$.
+In the calculation of the two-point correlation functions matrix in Eq.~\eqref{eq:2pt}, we have used $399\times20$, $451\times48, 203\times48,653\times 40$ and $136\times80$ "configurations$\times$loop-t" for C11P29S, C11P22M, C11P14L, C08P30S and C06P30S ensembles, respectively.
+To extract the mass for hexaquark states, we adopt the two-state parametrization for the eigenvalues obtained through diagonalizing the $2\times 2$ matrix element:

-where $c_0, \Delta c, M_H$ and $\Delta E$ are parameters to be determined through a correlated fit of the lattice data. $M_H$ is the lowest-lying hexaquark state and $\Delta E$ corresponds to the relative mass of the excited state. $c_0$ denotes the contributions of the lowest-lying hexaquark to the two-point correlation functions, and $\Delta c$ reflects the excited state contamination.
-We perform two independent fits by fitting the correlation functions and the effective masses $M_{\rm eff}(t) = \ln C_2(t+a)/C_2(t)$, and find consistent results for the $M_H$ within $1\sigma$.
-As an illustration, the effective masses and the fitted energy plateaus for the four emsembles are plotted in Fig.~\ref{fig:effective_mass}.
-Panel (a,b,c,d) corresponds to the four ensembles, respectively.
+where $\Delta c, M_H$ and $\Delta E$ are parameters to be determined through a correlated fit of the lattice data. $M_H$ is the lowest-lying hexaquark state and $\Delta E$ corresponds to the relative mass gap of the excited state.
+It is necessary to stress that the $\Delta E$ is an effective energy reflecting the contributions from all possible higher states in the spectrum. $\Delta c$ reflects the excited state contamination.
+We perform two independent fits by fitting the correlation functions and the effective masses $M_{\rm eff}(t) = \ln (\lambda(t-1)/\lambda(t))$ and find consistent results for the $M_H$ within $1\sigma$.
+As an illustration, the effective masses and the fitted energy plateaus for the ensemble C06P30S are plotted in Fig.~\ref{fig:effective_mass_C06P30S}.
 From the figures, we find that all the lattice data can be well described with $\chi^2/d.o.f.$ smaller than 1.

-The continuum and chiral extrapolations of the masses of the hexaquark states with quantum numbers $0^{-+},1^{--},0^{++}, 1^{++}$ are illustrated in Fig.~\ref{fig:extrapolation} and the extrapolated values are collected in Tab.~\ref{tab:mass_chiral_extrapolation}.
-It is interesting to notice that the threshold of $\Xi^{+}_c-\bar{\Xi}^0_c$ is about $4.938{\rm GeV}$~\cite{Zyla:2020zbs}, while the masses of the hexaquark states are below this threshold by around 700 to 950 MeV.
-This feature is partially consistent with the result from chromo-magnetic interaction model which also finds large binding energies for the $0^{-+}$ and $1^{--}$ hexaquark states with $m_{0^{-+}}=3.815$ GeV and $m_{1^{--}}=4.005$ GeV~\cite{Liu:2021gva}. {However, it should be noticed that the hexaquarks we study in this work can mix with three-meson states.
-For instance, the $0^{-+}$ hexaquark can mix with $K^+K^-\eta_c$ and the hexaquark mass we obtained is indeed very close to the threshold of $K^+K^-\eta_c$, which is $3.971$ GeV~\cite{Zyla:2020zbs}.} {To have an illustration, we show the mass difference

-in Fig.~\ref{fig:ratio-hexa-3mesnos}, and one can see that $\Delta m$ is consistent with zero within 1-2 sigma at all the lattice spacings.}

-{More extensive studies on the hexaqaurk spectra by including more interpolating operators are required to furthur clarify the properties of the hexaquarks.
-We defer these studies to the future.}